You-Gao/Blog/_books/2024-08-17-the-presentation-of-self.md

 ## Performance

 The idea of performance drawn out in this book is fairly simple.
 Playing the role that is socially expected of you whether that be the role of a professional role, gender, or student.
-These categories have well and specific expections in actions and behaviors with it's medium being us humans.
-What philosophers and sociologists gain analyzing performance is to draw out then these modes of being.
+These categories have well and specific expectations in actions and behaviors with it's medium being us humans.
+What philosophers and sociologists gain in analyzing performance is to draw out then these modes of being.
 This is the idea of symbolic interactionism.

 ## Front and Backstage